KhartesViewer/khartes/README.md

 since we only have data at integer X,Y,Z position?
-The answer is to find the data value at X,Y,Z+ (where Z+ is the integer just greater than the non-integer interpolated Z value) and at X,Y,Z- (you can probably guess what Z- is), and the value to be drawn in the fragment view is linearly interpolated between these two values.
+The answer is to find the data value at X,Y,Z+ (where Z+ is the integer just greater than the non-integer interpolated Z value) and at X,Y,Z- (you can probably guess what Z- is), and the value to be drawn in the Fragment View is linearly interpolated between these two values.

 This linear interpolation is the only time something other than nearest-neighbor interpolation is used in khartes.